Museum of Native American History: History

 David Bogle, a registered member of the Cherokee Nation, began his personal collection by purchasing an arrowhead collection from his childhood scoutmaster, and over time his personal collection grew exponentially.
 He began exploring opportunities to display his collection as well as to educate others in a deeper way about how Native Americans actually lived.
 That process resulted in the founding of the museum in 2006 in a converted house.
 The museum also includes items from the University of Arkansas Museum which ceased operations in 2003.

 The museum relocated into its current space in June 2008, and it has been expanded 3 times in the last decade to its current footprint of 13,500 square feet to accommodate the growing collection.

 The museum collection was further bolstered by an additional 1500 Meso-American items donated by Jim and Nancy Blair in 2015, adding new items from Southern Mexico, Central America and South America.

 Native American Cultural Celebration

 In the past the museum has hosted an annual Native American Cultural Celebration featuring concerts, workshops, speakers and film screenings.
 The Fall 2021 celebration hosted over 20,000 visitors online and in person.
 In 2022, the 5th annual celebration marked the first hybrid event held.

 Private Events

-The Museum of Native American History offers event space for private events.
-From weddings to social and corporate events.
-All private events are after museum hours.
-Date and time is subject to Museum availability.
+Located adjacent to the Museum of Native American History, the facility includes a space available for private events.
+The venue has a capacity of approximately 100 people and includes a catering kitchen, tables, chairs, and linens for events.
+The facility also provides on-site parking, including an overflow area capable of accommodating buses.
+Its parking areas, restrooms, and museum spaces are accessible to visitors with disabilities.